 Robert Rege, M.D., Professor, Department of Surgery

 In recent years, Dr. Rege has been a leader in development of advanced laparoscopic surgery, including laparoscopic hernia repair, Nissen fundoplication, esophagomyotomy, colectomy, and splenectomy.
-Dr. Rege maintained an active basic research program to study the pathogenesis of gallstones, which has been continuously funded via external sources since its inception in 1983.
+Dr. Rege maintains an active basic research program to study the pathogenesis of gallstones, which has been continuously funded via external sources since its inception in 1983.